Passive Investor Report - July 2018 (+2.39%)

 A consumer service (a.k.a customer service) is a process which ensures consumer satisfaction.
 An example of this would be a phone or e-mail interaction.

 The consumer discretionary sector is comprised of desirable but non-essential goods.
 Luxury items, entertainment and leisure would be included in this.
 The financial sector is, globally speaking, a dominant market sector.
-This is reflected in the sector breakdown below.
+This is reflected in the sector breakdown above.
 ‘Other Sectors’ can include utilities, materials, energy and real estate.

 Top Sectors in Each Fund